tranhuuphucuong/a_maze_ing/README.md

     $ a_maze_ing classic

+To play in Multiplayer mode run the following command:

+    $ a_maze_ing m

-To play in multiplayer mode run the following command:
+To play in Annoying Friend mode run the following command:

-    $ a_maze_ing multiplayer
+    $ a_maze_ing af

 Global Options: